bullhorn/rest-api-docs/source/includes/entityref/paybill/_holidayinstance.md

-# Pay & Bill - HolidayInstance
+# Pay and Bill - HolidayInstance

 Entity that represents a Holiday Instance record.